 The Rio Grande Valley FC is an American professional soccer team based in the Rio Grande Valley operated by Lone Star, LLC.
 They joined the United Soccer League in the 2016 season.
-Lone Star has the same ownership team as the Rio Grande Valley Vipers, of the NBA G League.

 The USL is one of the most prominent Division II professional soccer leagues in the world, reaching a population of more than 75 million people to fuel the growth of professional soccer across North America.